tararoys/Blog_1_Anonymous_Blog/README.md

 ```
   rake db:create
   rake db:migrate
+  rake db:create
 ```

 You are now setup to be able to add ActiveRecord Associations.
+You have empty models and some seed data to play with.
+Suggestion: open the rake console and see if you know how to test if an assoication exists.
+Close the rake console.
+Then open the model file, add one association, then open the rake console and test if you successfully hooked two models together.

+Have fun!

 Don't edit the master project.
 Instead, use